GeospatialPython/pyshp/README.md

 ### New Features:
 - Reader.iterRecords now allows start and stop to be specified, to lookup smaller ranges of records.
+- Equality comparisons between Records now also require the fields to be the same (and in the same order).

 ### Development:
 - Code quality tools run on PyShp